 New York State Tuition Assistance Program (TAP): This program helps NY residents pay for tuition with a grant.
 There are specific income requirements.
 For more information, please visit: https://www.hesc.ny.gov/pay-for-college/apply-for-financial-aid/nys-tap.html

 OppU Achievers Scholarship: $2500 Scholarship awarded four times a year to Seniors with a minimum GPA of 3.0.
 To apply, students submit a short essay online.
 Scholarship decisions are based solely on an applicant’s essay response.
 Winners for the OppU Achievers Scholarship are selected four times a year, with submission deadlines on September 30, December 31, March 31, and June 30.
+High school applicants should apply during their final semester of high school.
 For more information and an application, go to https://www.opploans.com/scholarship/

 Polish Heritage Society of Rochester: $4000 Scholarship Award: To be eligible for this scholarship a student must be a senior who is of Polish descent (at least one parent) and lives in Monroe County or one of the surrounding six counties.
 The student must file an application by the February 1st deadline.
 The student is required to have an official copy of his/her academic transcripts mailed or emailed to the Polish Heritage Society of Rochester by their High School.
 Visit the website http://polishheritagerochester.org/